jimhigson/oboe.js-website/content/api.md

 node event
 ----------

-An Oboe instance emits `node` and `path` events as items of interest are detected in the stream.
+Oboe instances emit `node` events when items of interest are parsed from their stream.
-The methods `.node()`, `.path()`, and `.on` may be used to register callbacks which will later be notified if suitable nodes and paths are found.
+The methods `.node()` and `.on` are used to register interest in particular nodes by giving callbacks which will be notified when matching nodes are found.
-A specifier for which items are interesting to the caller is given using JSONPath as the listeners are registered.
+A specifier for which items are interesting to the caller is given as a pattern using a variant of JSONPath.

 ```js
 .on('node', pattern, callback)